gicking/stm8gal/README.md

     -r start stop outfile  read memory range (in hex) to s19 file or table (default: skip) -j                     don't jump to flash before exit (default: jump to flash) -V                     verbosity level 0..2 (default: 2)
-    -B                     optimize for background operation, e.g. skip prompts and colors (default: forefront use) -q                     prompt for <return> prior to exit (default: no prompt)
+    -B                     optimize for background operation, e.g. skip prompts and colors (default: interactive use) -q                     prompt for <return> prior to exit (default: no prompt)

 ***